ibm-cloud-docs/account/iam-login_fedid.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, click the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) > **Log in to CLI and API**.
 2. Copy the information for the {{site.data.keyword.Bluemix_notm}} CLI into the CLI.

-### From the Cloud Foundry CLI
+#### From the Cloud Foundry CLI
 {: #login_cf_cli}

-There are two different methods that you can use for logging the Cloud Foundry CLI.
+You can use two different methods to log in with the Cloud Foundry CLI.
 For the first method, use the following steps:

 1. Specify the `--sso` option with the `cf login` command.
 2. Follow the URL in the prompt to get the one-time passcode.